melwang1/Mels-ReadMe-Generator/README.md

-# readme generator
+# ReadMe Generator
 ![Github license](https://img.shields.io/badge/license-MIT-red.svg)

   ## Description
-  create profile
+  to create a readme with all the user story and acceptance criteria

   ## Table Of Contents